ChampInMyThought/Particle-Analysis/README.md

 ## 🚀 General Usage
 To use the macros, follow these steps:
 1.)
-Open the "Plugins" menu and select "New" and then "Macro."
-2.)
-Copy and paste the text from the relevant command files.
+Open the "Plugins" menu and select "New" and then "Macro."\n 2.)
+Copy and paste the text from the relevant command files.\n 3.)
-3.)
 Click "Run."

 ## Single Run with Macro